rust-tw/book-tw/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-09/src/lib.rs}}
 ```

-<span class="caption">Listing 7-9: A struct with some public fields and some
+<span class="caption">範例 7-9: A struct with some public fields and some
 private fields</span>

 Because the `toast` field in the `back_of_house::Breakfast` struct is public,